rxue/daybook/books/programming/jvm/java/ee/jpa/java-persistence-with-hibernate/2ed2023/part-1-getting-started-with-orm/README.md

 * Validation annotation onto JPA entity is additional ORM metadata, some *Bean Validation* annotations can generated SQL constraints and, in practice the precedence of Bean Validation is over the attributes of annotation `@Column`.
 Example: https://gist.github.com/rxue/abe1b801f4a573b2978ef4ab0ed2be51
 * validation annotation can be added to any beans, not limited to JPA entities

+Worth to note that the `javax.validation.Validator` is not meant to be implemented by the client but by the Java EE container, meaning `javax.validation.Validator` is a container-managed *validator*.
+A  bean with fields annotated with *built-in containt* annotations can be validated manually by retrieving the `Validator` through `Validation.buildDefaultValidatorFactory().getValidator()`.
+Then the `Validator.validate(T bean, Class<?>... groups)` can validate the given bean on base of the built-in constraint annotations on it

 ## Chapter 5.
 Mapping value types
 ### 5.1.
 Mapping basic properties
 #### 5.1.1.
 Overriding basic property defaults